-For existing connections, this network tariff is available for low voltage installations that are premises wholly or principally used as private residential dwellings.
+For existing connections, this network tariff is for low voltage installations located at premises that are used wholly or principally as private residential dwellings.

 There are no restrictions on the use of the supply (i.e., the supply may be used for general power, heating, water heating, etc.).